apocalyptech/starboundmods/README.md

 this to force some specific unique creature types to spawn, when completing my pets collection.

+## Specific Dungeons

+Forces dungeons on newly-generated planets to be of the given types.
+Generated via a `generate.py` script in the mod's main dir - specify the dungeon IDs as arguments.
+Tries to increase the number of dungeons that will get generated, too, though I'm not sure if that bit actually works very well.
+Does not touch ocean/toxic/arctic/magma worlds.

 ## Specific Fossils

 This one's not actually general-purpose; I'd just used it to alter the